 Length: 2 pages

-  This bill was introduced on December 2, 2010, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 2, 2010, in a previous session of Congress, but it did not receive a vote.

 Dec 2, 2010

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 6474 (111th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.